-What is the Maximum Wage Garnishment?
+What Is the Maximum Wage Garnishment?

-When the court agrees to a wage garnishment, your employer will withhold a portion of your pay and send it to the creditor until your debt is completely paid off.
-You may, optionally, send extra money to the creditor on top of the wage garnishment to pay your debt off faster.
+Wage garnishment occurs when the court orders part of your pay withheld to satisfy a debt you owe.
+When the court agrees to wage garnishment, your employer will withhold a portion of your pay and send it to the creditor until your debt is completely paid off.
+Sending extra payments, in addition to the garnishment amount, can help you pay off your debt and end the garnishment sooner.

-- 25% of your disposable income if your disposable income is greater than $290.
+- 25% of your disposable income, if your disposable income is greater than $290

-- Any amount greater than 30 times the federal minimum wage: $217.50.
+- Any amount greater than 30 times the federal minimum wage

-For example, if you make $800 per week after taxes and other deductions; 25% of this disposable income would be $200.
-The amount of your income that's greater than 30 times the federal minimum wage is $582.50 ($800 - $217.50).
-Since 25% of your disposable income ($200) is less than $582.50, the maximum wage garnishment in this case would be $200.
+For example, if you make $800 per week after taxes and other qualifying deductions, your maximum wage garnishment would be $200.
+As of Feb.
+13, 2020, the federal minimum wage is $7.25, and 30 times that is $217.50.
+Subtract $217.50 from your total weekly wages of $800, and you get $582.50.
+To determine 25% of your disposable income, multiply $800 by 0.25, giving you $200.
+Since $200 is less than $582.50, the maximum wage garnishment would be $200.

 Exceptions to Wage Garnishment Limits